 “I’ve always been interested in the fractal nature of snowflakes, so I wanted to do something that uses the simple mathematical equations that lead to the complex nature of snowflakes,” raved Rothenberg.
 “The second challenge was to take that natural beauty and make something that is wearable.”

 And wearable it was when Victoria’s Secret stunner Lindsay Ellingson strutted the ramp in it.
-You can catch her in fashionable action December 10, when the show airs on CBS.
-For Rothenberg fashion is “the first form of architecture”.
+You can catch her in fashionable action on December 10, when the show airs on CBS.
+For Rothenberg, fashion is “the first form of architecture.”
 “What excites me most about 3D printing is the idea of mass customization, so that every 3D printed piece can be customized to each user at no more cost than making everything standard.”

 [Via – Gizmag]